-I work on-goingly within the NHS at the Royal Alexandra Children’s Hospital in Brighton running an art therapy group for teenagers with chronic medical conditions.
+I work on-goingly within the NHS at the Royal Alexandra Children’s Hospital in Brighton running an art therapy group and two Yoga Groups for teenagers with chronic medical conditions.
 Charlotte Savins is the lead art therapist and can be contacted on 01273 523149

 I post interesting articles relating to art therapy and mental health on my Facebook page: Saskia Neary Art Psychotherapy

 Art therapy enables people to express their feelings and experiences, explore anxieties and develop confidence.
 Some issues are really painful or hard to talk about and using art materials can help to explore and express difficult feelings.
 You might find out more about yourself and that how you feel is important and matters.

 In yoga “an asana is a container for an experience”using the posture to explore, or to get into the body (Kaminoff, L. & Matthews).
 In art therapy the art work is a container for an experience.
 You use the artmaking to explore the internal landscape.
 Combining these practices support young people to become aware of inner experience and learning and to befriend what is going on inside ourselves (Van der Kolk).

 Yoga philosophy cultivates a sense of being with what is – honesty, acceptance non grasping for achievement.
 Art making and yoga – together hold up a mirror, young people can start to experience themselves here in the present moment with kindness and compassion.
 Integrating art therapy and yoga helps to bring the body back into the picture.
 These modalities work together to circumvent the over reliance on verbal communication and the thinking mind and to help balance dysregulation and can be particularly helpful for young people affected by trauma and other psycho-social stressors.